 Your current case volume is a great starting point for this decision.
 For a smaller or newer practice, a lab-provided scanner can seem like an easy entry into digital dentistry without a large upfront investment.
 However, it’s important to look at the complete picture.
 Many labs that offer a “free” scanner require you to send them a minimum amount of work each month.
 The cost of the scanner is often built into the restoration fees, meaning you are essentially financing it over time.
 For a larger practice with a high volume of cases, leasing or owning a scanner outright often makes more financial sense.
 You’ll have a predictable monthly expense and the freedom to work with any lab, which can lead to significant long-term savings.

-Match the Technology to Your Clinical Specialties
+Align the Technology with Your Clinical Specialties

 The types of procedures you perform most often should heavily influence your scanner choice.
 If your practice focuses on complex restorative work or dental implants, you need a scanner with exceptional accuracy.
 Getting precise measurements is absolutely critical for successful outcomes in these cases.
 When you lease or own your scanner, you have the freedom to select a model with the exact features and software capabilities your specialty requires.
 A lab-provided scanner, on the other hand, might be a basic model that’s adequate for simple crowns but lacks the precision needed for more demanding cases.
 You’re limited to the technology your lab partner chooses to provide, which may not align with your clinical standards.